 Ranch Hand Boxing This class will use a modified "Ranch Hand" reined work pattern, no lead changes and 1.5 spins.
-Pattern #13 is recommended. open to any horse of any age.
+Pattern #13 is recommended.
+Open to any horse of any age.
 The rider must meet the Ranch Hand requirements mentioned in above.
-The Ranch Hand boxing class is open to both open and non pro riders (but ownership rule is not required to be met).
+The Ranch Hand boxing class is open to both non pro & open riders, but ownership rule is not required to be met for non pros.